 - People who want to be tested

 - People in high-risk groups (men who have sex with men, injection drug users and their sexual partners, and commercial sex workers)

 - People with certain conditions and infections (such as Kaposi sarcoma or Pneumocystis jirovecii pneumonia)

 - Pregnant women, to help prevent them from passing the virus to the baby

 A negative test result is normal.
 People with early HIV infection may have a negative test result.

 What Abnormal Results Mean

 A positive result on a screening test does not confirm that the person has HIV infection.
 More tests are needed to confirm HIV infection.

 A negative test result does not rule out HIV infection.
 There is a period of time, called the window period, between HIV infection and the appearance of anti-HIV antibodies.
 During this period, antibodies and antigen may not be measured.

 If a person might have acute or primary HIV infection and is in the window period, a negative screening test doesn't rule out HIV infection.
 Follow-up tests for HIV are needed.

 With the blood test, veins and arteries vary in size from one patient to another, and from one side of the body to the other.
-Obtaining a blood sample from some people may be more difficult than from others.
+Taking blood from some people may be more difficult than from others.
 Other risks associated with having blood drawn are slight, but may include: